Sarah Storey: Personal life

 Storey married tandem pilot and coach Barney Storey in 2007.
 She gave birth to a daughter on 30 June 2013 and a son on 14 October 2017.
 She and her husband live in Disley, Cheshire.

 In April 2019, Storey was appointed Active Travel Commissioner for the Sheffield City Region.

 In April 2024 Storey was elected as President of Lancashire County Cricket Club.

+Storey is also a long-standing patron of the charity Boot out Breast Cancer, founded by Debbie Dowie, husband of football Manager Iain Dowie.

 Storey is related to the screenwriter Danny Brocklehurst.

 Honours

 Storey was appointed Member of the Order of the British Empire (MBE) in the 1998 New Year Honours "for services to Swimming for People with Disabilities".
 Following the Beijing Games, she was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours "for services to Disabled Sport."
 In 2012, she was awarded an honorary degree by the University of Manchester.
 Following the 2012 London Games, she was appointed Dame Commander of the Order of the British Empire (DBE) in the 2013 New Year Honours "for services to para-cycling".

 Storey was a nominee for the 2008 Laureus World Sportswoman of the Year with a Disability and the 2012 BBC Sports Personality of the Year.
 She won The Sunday Times Disability Sportswoman of the Year in 2020, her win being officially announced in an online ceremony.
 Storey was a nominee for the 2024 BBC Sports Personality of the Year.
+Her name is one of those featured on the sculpture Ribbons, unveiled in 2024.